-I was surprised with how easy this tool was to use because like I mentioned before, it initially looked odd and more complicated to use than a regular curling iron.
+I was surprised by how easy this tool was to use because like I mentioned before, it initially looked odd and more complicated to use than a regular curling iron.
 After testing it though, I realized it was designed that way to do the work for you and is made for those less skilled in the styling department like myself — the $130 investment is worth it.

 After having much success and fun showing off my waves, I fully plan on using the Chi Lava Spin N Curl to style my hair for my friends’ weddings in the coming weeks.

 Create flawless curls and waves at the push of a button with the CHI Lava Spin N Curl.
-Sourced from some of the most effective heat conducting materials found on earth; volcanic lava combined with the power of CHI ceramic creates bouncy, sleek results without the damaging effects of high heat styling.
+Sourced from some of the most effective heat-conducting materials found on earth; volcanic lava combined with the power of CHI ceramic creates bouncy, sleek results without the damaging effects of high heat styling.